What to do in Thessaloniki? Our top 10

 To learn more about Thessaloniki, see also our articles :

-Finally, if you are looking for a hotel or apartment in Thessaloniki, we advise you to visit the Booking website and/or Airbnb website to make your choice.
+Finally, if you are looking for a hotel or apartment in Thessaloniki, we advise you to visit the Booking website to make your choice.

 Laure M.